devappd/emscripten-build/README.md

         // Default: "clean"
         "target": "targetName",

+        // Macro definitions.
+        // These are passed as "DEFINE1=VAL 1" with double quotes surrounding.
+        // See "Variable Definitions" below for complete usage.
+        // Default: {}
+        "definitions": {
+            "DEFINE1": "VAL 1",
+            "DEFINE2": "VAL 2"
+        }

         // Arguments to pass to Make
+        // These are passed before macro definitions.
         // Default: []
         "arguments": [ /* ... */ ]
     }